g-bpg/document/document.md

 2. [*Eclipse - Java Programming*](https://www.eclipse.org/downloads/)
 3. [*NetBeans - Java Programming*](https://netbeans.apache.org/download/index.html) (More Beginner-Friendly)
 4. [*PyCharm, Python Programming*](https://www.jetbrains.com/pycharm/)
+    1. If you're a fan of PyCharm, JetBrains provides IDEs for other languages although you might have to pay for them.

 ### Text Editors
 A *text editor* is a more barebones version of an IDE.
 These are necessarily much more difficult to get started with, so I would suggest holding up on them until you're comfortable programming.
 Some of the main text editors are

 1. *Nano* - A *very* barebones text editor.
 You can type, you can delete, you can search, and that's about it.
 2. *VIM* - *Vi, IMproved* - A more advanced text editor.
 The main way you edit text is by switching between *modes*.
 Make sure you follow *vimtutor* before doing anything serious in vim.
+    1. Neovim is pretty much the same thing as vim if this confuses you.
 3. *Emacs* - *Editor MACroS* - Commonly referred to as a "hackable text editor", Emacs allows you to change how the editor functions.
 To extend it, all you need to do is write some lisp.
     1. Common frameworks for emacs are *Spacemacs* and *DOOM Emacs*, which provide a bunch of functionality out of the box.